oussama-talaoui/assignment-group-3/README.md

 * Questions related to our field :
   + What is the probability of falling in default payment on credit cards?
-  + How does the probability of default payment vary by categories of different demographic variables?
   + What are the most important personal features that a bank take into account to concede a credit?

 * Questions that can be answer with the dataset :
   + Which are the socio-demographics features that can explain falling in default payment on credits cards?